timhughes/vagrant_ansible_okd4/README.md

     sshKey: '$(cat ssh_key/id_ed25519.pub)'
     EOF

-I think you can add a corporate CA certificate in the insta;l;-config.yaml
+You can add a corporate CA certificate and proxy servers in the `install-config.yaml` if required:

     apiVersion: v1
     baseDomain: my.domain.com